maniaclee/funky/README.md

 funky
 =====

-Pattern match for jdk 1.8
+Pattern match and Pattern builder for Java 8
 ## Examples

 ###1.  match and return